The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future

 What most of us actually want, is freedom and more time to do things other than work ourselves to death.
 Personally speaking, what I really want, to do is live my life the way I want too, without having to conform to anyone else's view.
 Which is in fact the basic premise of the book.

 Wealth ultimately is worthless.
 We're all born naked and ultimately return to nothing when we die.
 Why waste the intervening period of chasing piles of cash in the hope that we leave some kind of legacy.
 Which after all is nothing more that a vanity project!

-The truth is, starting or owning a business is not about becoming wealthy.
-It’s more about doing things your way, building and maintaining a life you want.
-You don’t need Billions of blood dollars to do so.
+Starting or owning a business is not about becoming wealthy.
+It's more about doing things your way, building and maintaining a life you want.
+You don't need Billions of blood dollars to do so.

 In the The $100 Startup, you get insight into the people who have done exactly that.
 Yes, some have indeed become moderately wealthy, but all have them are successful in what they wanted to achieve.

 The other important point, the book raises is that you don't need money to make money, you just need to think differently.
 You'll find evidence of this, reading about people who have done exactly that.

 In business, we all face exactly the same issues.
 Sure the circumstances and situations change, but ultimately it's the same challenges.